Chairman: John Schenk (327)

 - Post Level – The winning essay from each Middle School will be mailed to the sponsoring American Legion Post contest Chairman (his/her name and address appear on the attached Declaration Form).
 It is suggested that each Post’s Executive Board/Committee or contest Chairman, with a committee of at least three judges, select the best essay.
 ONLY ONE essay should be forwarded to the District.

 - District Level – It is suggested that each District will convene a panel of at least three judges, chaired by their District’s Americanism or Essay Contest Chairman to select the best essay.
 ONLY ONE essay should be submitted per District.

 - Department Level – the Department Americanism Chairman will convene a panel of judges consisting of members of the Americanism Committee and/or other professionals, who will make the final selections.

 - Time Line:

-- Middle School/Home School – Each participating Middle School/Home School should mail their winning essay and declaration form to the Post Level Chairman whose name appears on the form no later than the last day of the Middle School’s classes prior to Christmas vacation on December 17, 2021.
+- Middle School/Home School – Each participating Middle School/Home School should mail their winning essay and declaration form to the Post Level Chairman whose name appears on the form no later than the last day of the Middle School’s classes prior to Christmas Vacation on December 21, 2023.

-- Posts – Each participating Post will judge and mail their winning essay to the District Americanism Chairman or Middle School Essay Contest Chairman to arrive prior to their District’s Spring Conference.
+- Posts – Each participating Post will judge and mail their winning essay to the District Americanism Chairman or Middle School Essay Contest Chairman to arrive prior to their District’s Spring Conference on February 11, 2024.

-- Districts – Each participating District will mail their winning essay with attached Declaration Form to: Americanism Committee Chairman, John Schenk, 406 E. Randall Ave.
-Norfolk, VA 23503, to arrive no later than February 21, 2022.
-Winners will be announced at the Department Spring Conference.
+- Districts – Each participating District will mail their winning essay with attached Declaration Form to: Americanism Committee Chairman, John Schenk, 406 E. Randall Ave, Norfolk, VA.
+23503, to arrive no later than February 20, 2024.
+Winners will be announced at the Department Spring Conference on March 1, 2024.

 - Post Level: